qtcad.atoms.atoms module

 atom_pos (Numpy.ndarray) – Matrix whose rows are the positions of the atoms in the structure; the ordering of the rows matches the ordering of atoms in

-.
-The sublattice indices may take values between 0 and 7, namely, there is one possible sublattice index for each atom in the conventional (cubic) unit cell.atom_num (int) – Number of atoms in the structure.
+atom_species.
+The sublattice indices may take values between 0 and 7, namely, there is one possible sublattice index for each atom in the conventional (cubic) unit cell.is_cation_site (Numpy.ndarray) – Vector whose elements are booleans specifying whether each atom in the structure is on a cation site (True) or on an anion site (False); the ordering of the elements matches the ordering of atoms in

-crystal_dir (Numpy.ndarray) – Matrix of integers specifying crystal directions in terms of primitive lattice vectors of the conventional (cubic) unit cell.
+UnitCellZincblende) – Unit cell to be sufficiently repeated to obtain an atomic structure filling the desired volume of space.crystal_dir (Numpy.ndarray) – Matrix of integers specifying crystal directions in terms of primitive lattice vectors of the conventional (cubic) unit cell.
 The first (second, third) row of the matrix specifies the crystal direction to be made parallel to the \(x\) (\(y\), \(z\)) axis.

 vff_params_name (str) – Name of the Keating valence force-field model parameter set, which is typically the name of the first author of the paper from which the parameters were extracted.
 Used to obtain the equilibrium bond lengths, which are used to establish which pairs of atoms are nearest neighbors as well as to compute the atomistic strain tensor, and in the Keating valence force-field model solver.
+The parameter set names include “Niquet” and “Gawarecki”.
 Set to “Niquet” unless specified through the

-method.tb_params_name (str or tuple of str) – If a str, name of the tight-binding model parameter set, which is typically the name of the first author of the paper from which the parameters were extracted.
+set_vff_paramsmethod.tb_params_name (str or tuple of str) – If a str, name of the tight-binding model parameter set, which is typically the name of the first author of the paper from which the parameters were extracted.
 If a tuple, names of the tight-binding model parameter sets ordered according to precedence; if multiple parameter sets are available for a given atom or pair of atoms, the parameter set is set to the available parameter set whose name first appears in the tuple.
-The parameter set names include “Niquet”, “Boykin”, “Vogl”, “Klimeck_cb”, “Klimeck_vb”, and “Kim”.
+The parameter set names include “Niquet”, “Boykin”, “Vogl”, “Klimeck_cb”, “Klimeck_vb”, “Kim”, and “Gawarecki”.
 Only used in the atomistic tight-binding Schrödinger equation solver.
 Set to (“Niquet”, “Kim”) unless specified through the

-method.verbose (bool) – Whether information pertaining to atomic structure manipulation is printed.
+set_tb_paramsmethod.verbose (bool) – Whether information pertaining to atomic structure manipulation is printed.

 phi (callable) – Function which specifies the electric potential in the atomic structure.
 It takes as input three floats, the Cartesian coordinates of a point in space, and outputs a float, the value of the electric potential at that point.
 None (corresponding to zero electric potential) unless specified through the